 The main difference being the drain current which depends on a specific level of gate-to-source voltage for the cut off action.

-Precisely, for an n-channel enhancement-type MOSFET a positive gate/source voltage effects its working, instead of a range of negative potentials which can normally impact a depletion type MOSFET.
+Precisely, an n-channel enhancement-type MOSFET can work with a positive gate/source voltage, instead of a range of negative potentials which can normally impact a depletion type MOSFET.

 You can visualize the n-channel enhancement-type MOSFET in the following